mjiggidy/timecode/docs/source/usage.rst

 >>> Timecode(86400, mode=DropFrame())
 <Timecode 00;48;02;28 @ 30 DF>

-The default counting mode can be set program-wide by assigning a :py:class:`~timecode.modes.CountingMode` to :py:const:`timecode.Timecode.DEFAULT_MODE`
+The default counting mode can be set program-wide by assigning a :py:class:`~timecode.modes.CountingMode` class to :py:const:`timecode.Timecode.DEFAULT_MODE`

 .. note::
-   Also included in the :py:mod:`timecode.modes` subpackage is an abstract class, :py:class:`~timecode.modes.CountingMode`, which can be used to make your own weird little counting modes.
+   Also included in the :py:mod:`timecode.modes` subpackage is an abstract class :py:class:`~timecode.modes.CountingMode`, which can be subclassed to make your own weird little counting modes.
 Give it a shot!

+.. _use_rate:

 Specifying the rate
 ~~~~~~~~~~~~~~~~~~~

-Timecode will default to the  :py:const:`~timecode.modes.CountingMode.DEFAULT_RATE` set by the :py:class:`~timecode.modes.CountingMode` in use.
+:py:class:`~timecode.Timecode` will default to the :py:const:`~timecode.modes.CountingMode.DEFAULT_RATE` set by the :py:class:`~timecode.modes.CountingMode`.
 Or, it
-may be set with the `rate` argument.
+may be explicitly set with the ``rate`` parameter.

 >>> from timecode import Timecode
 ..